sestrella/home-manager.config/README.md

 ## Inspired By

-A list of some repos that inspired me to build this one:
+A list of repositories that inspired this one:

 - [HugoReeves/nix-home](https://github.com/HugoReeves/nix-home/)
 - [gvolpe/nix-config](https://github.com/gvolpe/nix-config/)